705. Assessment of Complaints, Deviations, Noncompliance, and Problems

 Dismissal of the Problem as an Unjustified Claim of Noncompliance

-If the QI Officer, RIO Director, and IRB Chair or designee discern that an allegation or complaint of noncompliance is without merit, the matter will be dismissed without further inquiry.
+If the QI Officer, RI Director, and IRB Chair or designee discern that an allegation or complaint of noncompliance is without merit, the matter will be dismissed without further inquiry.
 The decision will be noted in the protocol file.
 Where appropriate, the PI will be notified in writing.

 Dismissal of the Problem as Not Meeting the Criteria for an Unanticipated Problem Involving Risks to Participants or Others